Christopher Smith CFL-1/USAW 1

 Chris believes that CrossFit creates opportunities for individuals of all ability levels to discover their potential while having fun with a community of people who are supportive and encouraging.
 These discoveries will transfer to their daily lives as they build confidence and feel better about themselves overall.

 Chris also knows the demands of both the competitive CrossFit athlete and of the normal father/husband.
-He has competed as a top 200 CrossFit Masters athlete in the world while balancing responsibilities as the father of 5 and husband to Erica.
-When not at the gym the Smith family is hunting, fishing, reading, playing, and serving in their church.
+He has competed as a top 200 CrossFit Masters athlete in the world while balancing responsibilities as the father of 5.
 He hopes you will take the next step of contacting CrossFit 66 to get started.

 Aaron Schnider – CFL2 certified